pagopa/developer-portal/.changeset/honest-months-kick.md

 "storybook-app": patch
 ---

-Refactor CtaCard to allow an array of products in input
+Refactor CtaCard to allow an array of tags in input